praptisharma28/miniserve-rs/README.md

 # miniserve-rs
-A minimal multi-threaded server written in rust.
+A minimal multi-threaded web server written in rust.